billy-le/billyle.dev/src/content/posts/my-content-creation-in-its-infancy.md

 I'm currently involved in building a startup as a solo founder in hopes of generating income.
 The world of startups is alien to me, and that is why I'm starting to blog.
 I want to document my journey in a safe environment.

 I don't know startup lingo.
-I don't have a social network.
+Furthermore, I don't have a social network.
 And I surely don't know how to launch a product.
-To sum it all up, I really don't know what I'm doing and am just trying things out until something sticks.
+To sum it all up, I don't know what I'm doing and am just trying things out until something sticks.

-So hopefully, I'm able to reveal to you cool articles, techniques, products, and more that I think you might be interested in along the way.
+So hopefully, I'll be able to reveal to you cool articles, techniques, products, and more that I think you might be interested in along the way.

-If you made it this far, thank you for taking your time to read this.
+If you made it this far, thank you for taking the time to read this.
 And if you happen to enjoy this or encourage me to go on, please reach out.
 I would love to hear any feedback or advice you have to offer.

 With that, I bid you farewell until next time.